markjnkim/es_mod/01-html/content/step-2-header-footer.md

 - We can share styles across multiple HTML files since it's in a third-party file as opposed to directly coupled to the single HTML document.

+Before we move on, let's go ahead and remove the `<style>` element and all of its content from the HTML document.
+We'll be adding different styles in their own file so we don't want to have these in place when we do.

 > IMPORTANT: This reinforces a concept called "Separation of Concerns", meaning that it's better to keep code that serves different purposes away from each other so it's easier to read and write

 ## Setting up our first stylesheet